Here is a test...

 Jean Claude Van Damme

-Unless you are not very familiar with cinema, your answer should be in the vicinity of saying that they are all actors...or maybe celebrities.
+Unless you are not very familiar with cinema, your answer should be in the vicinity of saying that; they are all actors...or maybe celebrities.
 In this case the people can all be instantly identified by their occupation.
 Yet within that category, if I were a producer or casting agent, their identities as actors might travel into another sub-category, as you can't put any actor, in just any film.
 It is often cited that Jean Claude Van Damme is a very funny man in real life, yet with the exception of a beer advert, have you seen him in any comedy films?
-No. Why Because the audience’s initial perception of him, from his arrival until now has been cemented with the identification of an action actor.
-For for him to switch genre now could cause career suicide, as the acceptance may not travel with his departure from the expected norm.
+No. Why Because the audience’s initial and lasting perception of him, has been cemented with the identification of an action actor.
+For for him to switch genre now could cause career suicide, as the acceptance may not travel with his departure, from the expected norm.